Gluten-Free Waffles

-I use to think of waffles as pretty much the same thing as pancakes (and both very easy gluten-free recipes to make).
+I used to think of waffles as pretty much the same thing as pancakes.
 I mean, they’re both breakfast foods that you spread butter on and pour syrup over, right?

-It wasn’t until Gabriel told me that he preferred waffles that I really started thinking about the difference.
-Good waffles are a tad bit crispy on the outside, but soft and fluffy on the inside.
-You can’t roll them up the way you can a pancake (my mom use to serve our pancakes rolled up when we were little, and we ate them like burritos).
+It wasn’t until Gabriel told me that he preferred waffles that I began to think about the difference.
+Good waffles are slightly crispy on the outside but soft and fluffy on the inside.
+You can’t roll them up the way you can a pancake (my mom used to serve our pancakes rolled up when we were little, and we ate them like burritos).

 So there is a difference, and while I don’t know that I can say I prefer one over the other, I can say that I have come to appreciate waffles for what they are.
 Crispy, fluffy, and with little pockets so your syrup can’t escape. 🙂